Interesting ET Put And Call Options For January 2020

 Investors in Energy Transfer LP (Symbol: ET) saw new options begin trading today, for the January 2020 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the ET options chain for the new January 2020 contracts and identified one put and one call contract of particular interest.

-The put contract at the $10.50 strike price has a current bid of 18 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $10.50, but will also collect the premium, putting the cost basis of the shares at $10.32 (before broker commissions).
-To an investor already interested in purchasing shares of ET, that could represent an attractive alternative to paying $11.48/share today.
+The put contract at the $11.50 strike price has a current bid of 34 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $11.50, but will also collect the premium, putting the cost basis of the shares at $11.16 (before broker commissions).
+To an investor already interested in purchasing shares of ET, that could represent an attractive alternative to paying $11.75/share today.

-Turning to the calls side of the option chain, the call contract at the $12.50 strike price has a current bid of 9 cents.
-If an investor was to purchase shares of ET stock at the current price level of $11.48/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $12.50.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 9.67% if the stock gets called away at the January 2020 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $12.00 strike price has a current bid of 38 cents.
+If an investor was to purchase shares of ET stock at the current price level of $11.75/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $12.00.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 5.36% if the stock gets called away at the January 2020 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if ET shares really soar, which is why looking at the trailing twelve month trading history for Energy Transfer LP, as well as studying the business fundamentals becomes important.
-Below is a chart showing ET's trailing twelve month trading history, with the $12.50 strike highlighted in red:
+Below is a chart showing ET's trailing twelve month trading history, with the $12.00 strike highlighted in red:

 Top YieldBoost Calls of Stocks with Insider Buying »